 Below is an outline of the stages and exercises that took place at this Design Jam.
 For everything that you need to facilitate your own workshop, please follow the links to the relevant part of our toolkit.

-On the morning of the Jam, participants were welcomed and Introduced to Design Jamming (https://www.ttclabs.net/toolkit/introduce_design_jamming) in both English and Korean, and this dual-translation format was useful for collaboration throughout the day.
-They then took part in discovery exercises around stations: Analyse data-use notices, Deconstruct transparency and Design with Words.
+On the morning of the Jam, participants were welcomed and Introduced to Design Jamming.
+They then took part in discovery exercises around stations: Analyse transparency in context, Deconstruct transparency and Design with Words.

 Subject matter experts gave presentations to the group: Thomas Saint-Aubin, a legal tech lawyer, and Olaf Avenati, data designer.